-4. COVERAGE
+COVERAGE

-The CCSBT Scientific Observer Program will cover the fishing activity of CCSBT members and cooperating non-members wherever southern bluefin tuna are targeted or are a significant bycatch.
+The CCSBT Scientific Observer Program, including electronic monitoring systems (EMS), will cover the fishing activity of CCSBT members and cooperating non-members wherever southern bluefin tuna are targeted or are a significant bycatch.

-5. LEVELS OF SCIENTIFIC OBSERVER COVERAGE
+LEVELS OF SCIENTIFIC OBSERVER COVERAGE

 The Program will have a target observer coverage of 10% for catch and effort monitoring for each fishery.
+For the purposes of this document, 'observer coverage' is defined as monitoring by either human observers deployed physically onboard vessels, as well as reviewed catch and effort data from EMS.

-Observer coverage should therefore be representative of different vessel-types in distinct areas and times.1
+Observer coverage, including the selection of EMS data for review, should therefore be representative of different vessel-types in distinct areas andtimes1.